Identifying and Notifying the Court of Recurring Efforts to Locate Relatives and Nonrelative Extended Family Members (NREFMs)

 1. Review the case for all information regarding the child's relatives and nonrelative extended family members (NREFMs) and particularly those who are interested in caring for the child.

-• All contacts with the child's relatives and NREFMs;
+• All contacts with the child's relatives and NREFMs

-• All attempted efforts to reach relatives and NREFMs;
+• All attempted efforts to reach relatives and NREFMs

-• Relatives' and NREFMs' interest in and ability to care for the child.
+• Relatives' and NREFMs' interest in and ability to care for the child

 3. Document all actions taken and all information obtained regarding identified relatives and NREFMs in the appropriate court report.

 1. Include all efforts to identify and to contact the child's relatives and NREFMs.
+Make sure to include any efforts or information obtained by the FFEP CSW (if one is assigned).

 2. Describe, in detail, the appropriateness of placing the child in the home of a contacted relative or NREFM and, if appropriate, the child's placement plans.